|By Area||By Price||By Type||By Feature||By Bedrooms|

 Skim through a 22.1 and you could end up poorer and very unhappy.
-Read every word of the rules & regulations!
-Don’t assume that your saint bernard will be welcome, that you can grill on your balcony or replace the carpet in the bedrooms with hardwood.
+Read the rules & regulations!
+Don’t assume that your 70 lb. dog will be welcome, that you can grill on your balcony or replace the carpet in the bedrooms with hardwood.
 Some associations will allow all of these.
 Others won’t.

 Review the projected budget and reserves.
 Condo associations with ample reserves are far less likely to require a special assessment while you’re an owner. [continued below]